 The only thing is it would also be great if the seat color came in lighter colors and other than black to hide the unavoidable food or milk marks.
 Even after one trip I already had to un-stain the seat.

 If you have a newborn, you can set up a cocoon for the baby to sleep in – it creates something bassinet-like.
-Simply fold up the footrest and clip in the sides of the newborn nest because my child is messy.
+Simply fold up the in-built footrest and clip in the sides of the newborn nest because my child is messy.

 If your child is over 4 months old and you don’t need the newborn cocoon option anymore you can still easily fully recline the stroller for naps.
 The footrest is fully and easily adjustable as well.